 People who are nearsighted typically find it more difficult to read road signs or see distant objects clearly.
 It’s a condition easily corrected with the right pair of prescription lenses.
 But those looking to purchase a new commercial solar panel system may not even recognize they have a form of “investment myopia” that’s preventing them from seeing beyond upfront installation costs.

-The goal of this piece is to focus on some of the factors that impact the longer-term view of commercial solar savings.
+In cases like this, it helps to focus on some of the factors that impact the longer-term view of commercial solar savings.
 It could be just the prescription needed to make the right solar power decision for your business and help you see the best solar option is the one that provides the largest net savings over its lifetime.

 Solar energy cost per watt vs. cost per what really matters

 The system with the lower cost per watt is then the obvious choice, right?
 Not necessarily.
-Learning to look beyond upfront costs can offer a more comprehensive and intelligent method to value a commercial solar investment long-term.
+Learning to look beyond upfront costs can offer a more comprehensive and intelligent method to value a commercial solar investment long term.
 The higher cost per watt option may actually prove to be the better deal in the long run—offering better value and ultimately, greater savings.

 Cheaper vs. better solar panels